Master equation of discrete time graphon mean field games and teams: Introduction

-We consider a discounted infinite-horizon dynamic graphon mean-field game where there is a large population of homogeneous players each having a private type.
-Each player sequentially makes strategic decisions and is affected by other players in its neighborhood through a graphon mean-field population state.
+In this paper, we consider both discounted finite horizon and infinite-horizon dynamic graphon mean-field teams and games where there is a large population of homogeneous players each having a private type.
+Each player sequentially makes decisions and is affected by other players in its neighborhood through a graphon mean-field population state.
 Each player has a private type that evolves through a controlled Markov process as a function of the graphon, which only she observes and all players observe a common population state which is the distribution of other players' types.
 In such games, the graphon mean-field state evolves through McKean-Vlasov forward equation given a policy of the players and the graphon function.
 The equilibrium policy satisfies the Bellman backward equation, given the graphon mean-field states.
 Thus to compute equilibrium, one needs to solve the coupled backward and forward fixed-point equation in the graphon mean-field and the equilibrium policy.
+We propose a sequential decomposition algorithm to compute \glspl{gmfe} and GOMPs by decomposing the problem across time.
+This algorithm is equivalent to the Master equation of continuous time mean field game~\cite{CaDeLaLi15} that allows one to compute all mean field equilibria (MFE) of the game sequentially.\footnote{Since the publishing an initial version of this paper in~\cite{VaMiVi20}, authors in~\cite{TcCaHu20} have computed a Master's equation for Linear Quadratic Gaussian (LQG) GMFG.}

-In order to demonstrate the utility of our algorithm to compute the \gmfe of a graphon mean field game for varying graphons, we consider a cyber-security example of malware spread problem.
+In order to demonstrate the utility of our algorithm to compute the \gmfe and GOMP of a graphon mean field game and a team for varying graphons, we consider a cyber-security example of malware spread problem.
 A cluster of nodes in a network of physical servers get infected by an independent random process.
 For each node, there is a higher risk of getting infected due to negative externality imposed by other infected players.
 A graphon function is defined that quantifies the effect of the effect of the state of other nodes in the network on the concerned node.
 At each time t, a node privately observes its own state and publicly observes the population of infected nodes, based on which it has to make a decision to repair or not.
 Upon taking an action, the transition of to the next state is governed by both its individual action and the actions affected by the neighboring agents given by a graphon function.
 Using our algorithm, we find equilibrium strategies of the players which are observed to be non-decreasing in the healthy population state.
+Similarly we find optimal Markovian policies for the team problem.